“Where are you from?”

 I keep my expenses low by staying in hostels or guesthouses, either in dorms (which have anywhere from 4 to 12 beds in a room together) or, when they’re affordable, single rooms.
-Currently I’m staying at the Old Penang guest house in Georgetown.
+Currently I’m staying at the Old Penang guest house in Georgetown, Malaysia.
 A bed in the mixed-gender 12-bed dorm with air con costs around $7 per night, and a small single air-con room runs around $12.50.
 I bounce back and forth between those two options depending on how my finances are doing.
 I spend about 20 ringgits per day ($4.60) on food.
-My only monthly bills are my storage unit back home ($27) and my cell phone, which I can keep down to $35.
-So here in Georgetown I could scrape by on $500 a month if I had to.
-In Thailand, in my favorite little town, I can live on a third of that.
+My only monthly bills are my storage unit back home ($27) and my cell phone, which I can keep down to $35 if I’m careful about data.
+So here in Georgetown, I could scrape by on $500 a month if I had to.
+In Thailand, in my favorite little town of Chiang Khong, I can live on a third of that.

 Are you wondering what $5 a day for food looks like?
 It’s better than you might imagine.
 It helps that my guest house (like most) offers free coffee, tea, filtered water, and a breakfast of fresh fruit and toast.
 Lunch every day is at my favorite Indian restaurant, Woodlands on Penang Street in Little India, where they offer a delicious chapati set (thali) for 8 ringgits ($1.85).
 Tea or filter coffee is another 2 1/2 ringgits (60 cents).

-I usually eat lunch late in the mid afternoon and then have just a snack in the evening: whole-grain bread from the Rainforest Bakery around the corner, fruit, and/or raw fresh vegetables.
+I usually eat lunch late in the afternoon and then have just a snack in the evening: whole-grain bread from the Rainforest Bakery around the corner, fruit, and/or raw fresh vegetables from a local market.
 Occasionally I go to the Mugshot for a bagel (6 ringgits) or splurge on pesto penne primavera at Wheeler’s, just up the lane (15.5 ringgits).
 I’m not living on Pop Tarts, and I’m healthier than I’ve been in a long time.

 Empty pockets never held anyone back.
 Only empty heads and empty hearts can do that.